teracyhq/dev/docs/getting_started.rst

 .. _manual-installation-on-windows-to-use-cygwin:

-Manual Installation on Windows to use Cygwin
+Manual Installation on Windows to Use Cygwin
 --------------------------------------------

 This should be the same on Windows 10, Windows 8 and Windows 7.